 Stay at this charming Brisbane hotel and apartment complex located in a historic building close to Brisbane city center.
 The Best Western Astor Metropole Hotel & Apartments is the best value for money accommodation in Brisbane.
 Situated in a prime elevated location, it is only a short walk to both the city center and adjacent entertainment precincts with a superb aspect across the city skyline and the northern suburbs.
 Suitable for both business and leisure travelers, the Best Western Astor Metropole Hotel & Apartments offers hotel rooms and apartments.
-The apartments are part of a fifteen-level tower apartment complex which was recently added.
-High-speed wireless Internet access is available in all rooms ($5.
-00 AUD per day, nominal fee).
+The apartments are part of a fifteen-level tower apartment complex, which was recently added.
+Free high-speed wireless Internet access is available in all rooms.
 This Brisbane hotel's additional amenities include a swimming pool.
 For superior customer service and a fantastic location in Brisbane, make a reservation at this Brisbane hotel today and save!
 Enjoy your stay.

 Great location for doctors on Wickham Terrace or Brisbane private hospital.
 Lovely staff,clean rooms,has parking at reasonable rates.
 They have a breakfast buffet and if you order the night before get a discounted rate.